ryanniemeyer/uriz/README.md

 7. workon uriz
 8. pip install fabric

 Isn't Python packaging great?
 Once you've got those things working it is!
-Hopefully things get much easier in Python 3.3+, but I digress.
+Hopefully things get much easier to setup in Python 3.3+, but I digress.

 One more thing we need to do before deploying the code is enter your Amazon account's access key/secret so the app can read and write to [DynamoDB](http://aws.amazon.com/dynamodb/) via Amazon's APIs.
 You can retrieve your key/secret from your [AWS](http://aws.amazon.com/) account's "Security Credentials" link, which is in the drop down in the upper right of most AWS console pages.
 After locating your key and secret, add a file to your local clone/fork of the uriz project inside of the uriz app named my_aws_settings.py.
 In my_aws_settings.py you'll need to define two variables, which should look something like this: